Rush Logo Rush Mac Install Instructions

 To submit a real job, similar to what TDs use, you can run this test which includes complete instructions for someone who has never used rush before.

-• Accounting log rotations.
+• Cpu Accounting

 0 0 1 * * root /bin/mv /usr/local/rush/var/cpu.acct /usr/local/rush/var/Ocpu.acct

-Once you have things working on the first machine, then you can easily install rush on the rest of the machines.
+Once you have things working on the first machine, then you can easily install Rush on the rest of the machines.
 See 'Network Install' below..

 Network Install